How To Find The Base Formula

 • Computational Analysis: Using computational tools and algorithms to search for patterns, test hypotheses, and refine models.

-Let's delve into each of these strategies with examples.
+Let's walk through each of these strategies with examples.

 1. Pattern Recognition: Unveiling Underlying Structures